PgBiel/elembic/docs/book/src/misc/reference/elements.md

 Applies necessary show rules to the entire document so that custom elements behave properly.
 This is usually only needed for elements which have custom references, since, in that case, the document-wide rule `#show ref: e.ref` is required. **It is recommended to always use `e.prepare` when using Elembic.**

 However, **some custom elements also have their own `prepare` functions.** (Read their documentation to know if that's the case.)
-Then, you may specify their functions as parameters to this function, and this function will run the `prepare` function of each element.
+Then, you may specify their constructors as parameters to this function, and this function will run the `prepare` function of each element.
 Not specifying any elements will just run the default rules, which may still be important.

 As an example, an element may use its own `prepare` function to apply some special behavior to its `outline`.